AaronMatto/pokemon-project/README.md

   - If it is not possible for the react test files to directly test the backend API, a test in rspec should be written to ensure the correct object is         built in the backend.
 This is already manually tested in localhost/3000/test/insert_pokemon_name.
 The rspec tests are currently in progress and can be found in the pokemon-api directory in app/spec/pokemon_controller_spec.rb.
 The tests can be run by running 'rake' in the terminal in the pokemon-api directory after rails s has been executed (as server needs to be running to check what our api returns).
+  - The test fails currently at comparing expected description for charizard but it seems to be a small and tedious string formatting error as the expected string and receieved string in the terminal are identical.